-Recently, before a group sadhana one morning, a friend read beautiful poem from Whispers from Eternity by Paramhansa Yogananda, edited by Swami Kriyananda.
+Recently, before a group sadhana one morning, a friend read a beautiful poem from Whispers from Eternity by Paramhansa Yogananda, edited by Swami Kriyananda.
 It touched me very deeply.
 It is amazing how answers can come to us when we are listening and ready to accept and learn.

-I had been going along having great meditations, feeling very free and joyful, then subtly, certain thoughts started to creep in.
-“Look how good at meditating I am.”
-I would think, or “Look at all this joy I am feeling.
+I had been going along having great meditations, feeling very free and joyful, then subtly certain thoughts started to creep in.
+“Look how good at meditating I am,” I would think, or “Look at all this joy I am feeling.
 I bet others don’t feel this much joy.”
 And then finally, “I must be getting pretty spiritual!”
 The emphasis in these cases was of course on “I.”

 Pretty soon, as this train of thought continued, I forgot entirely where it was that the joy and stillness I was feeling was coming from.
 Almost like a bird forgetting that its ability to fly depends on the wind under its wing.
-Slowly, I started feeling the joy and freedom start slipping away, as if it were sand through my fingers.
+Slowly, I started feeling the joy and freedom start slipping away as if it were sand through my fingers.
 I was trying to control something that was not mine to control.

-Before I really knew it was happening, I felt myself going into an inner nosedive (to return to the bird analogy).
+Before I really knew it was happening I felt myself going into an inner nosedive (to return to the bird analogy).
 I knew something had gone wrong inside and I was groping blindly trying to get that joy back.
 Try as I might, I couldn’t seem to find it again.

 So I was fighting this fight, trying to figure out where along the way I had misplaced that joy of mine, and all the while my ego was doing its best to claim credit for everything.
 Then, by the grace of God, that dear friend read this beautiful poem entitled “Demand Not to Be Enslaved by the Ego, or by Ego-Centered Passivity“: